FASP-QAT/qat-documentation/docs/developer/guides/automated-test-frontend.md

    - Use `vi.mock()` for module mocks
    - Use `vi.fn()` for function mocks
    - Reset mocks between tests
+   - Keep mocks minimal:
+     - If your test requires more than 2-3 mocks, this is often a code smell
+     - Consider either:
+       - Refactoring the component to reduce dependencies
+       - Writing an integration test instead of a unit test
+       - Breaking down the component into smaller, more focused pieces

 ### E2E Tests
 1. **Structure**